Contact me: Here.

 Current home: Hong Kong

 Occupation: Founder & CEO, MWI, currently focused on MWI Hong Kong.
-Forbes contributor.
+Contributor to Forbes, Entrepreneur, and other publications.
+TEDx speaker.

 Hobbies: Family, friends, skateboarding, reading, writing, triathlon, trail running, drawing.